csev/py4inf/README.md

 far beyond the capability of a spreadsheet.

 * Free electronic copies of this book in many formats http://www.pythonlearn.com/book.php
-* Printed books can be purchased from https://www.createspace.com/4430203
+* Printed books can be purchased from https://www.createspace.com/4430203 or from Amazon
 * Lectures, notes, etc - http://www.pythonlearn.com/
 * Sample code solutions from the book are avilable at - http://www.pythonlearn.com/code/
 * Free, online PY4INF MOOC with a Mozilla Badge - https://online.dr-chuck.com/